melisa-l/fabric-rti-mcp/QUICKSTART_NEW.md

 ```

 **What happens:**

+### If you installed Azure CLI and ran `az login`:
 1. Copilot will use the `lakehouse_list_tables` tool
+2. Authentication happens automatically using cached Azure CLI credentials
+3. **No browser prompts!** 🎉
+4. You'll see your lakehouse tables listed immediately

+### If you didn't install Azure CLI:
+1. Copilot will use the `lakehouse_list_tables` tool
-2. A browser window pops up for authentication
+2. A browser window pops up for authentication (first time only)
 3. Sign in with your Microsoft account
+4. Credentials are cached, so you won't be prompted again in this session
-4. You'll see your lakehouse tables listed!
+5. You'll see your lakehouse tables listed!

 **If you see your tables, you're all set!** ✅

+> **💡 Pro Tip:** Using Azure CLI (`az login`) provides the smoothest experience with zero authentication prompts after initial setup!

 ---